ox-it/moxie-notifications/docs/source/http_api/endpoint.rst

     .. sourcecode:: http

         HTTP/1.1 201 Created
-        Location: /alert/{uuid}
+        Location: /notifications/{uuid}

-    :jsonparam string message: the message of the alert
+    :jsonparam string message: the message of the notification
-    :jsonparam date initialDate: (optional) start date of the alert (defaults to current time)
+    :jsonparam date timestamp: (optional) start date of the notification (defaults to current time)
-    :jsonparam date displayUntil: (optional) end date of the alert (defaults to one hour after current time)
+    :jsonparam date expires: (optional) end date of the notification (defaults to one hour after current time)

-    :statuscode 201: :http:statuscode:`201`: alert created
+    :statuscode 201: :http:statuscode:`201`: notification created
     :statuscode 400: :http:statuscode:`400`
     :statuscode 401: :http:statuscode:`401`

 .. http:post:: /push

-    Request an alert to be pushed to registered devices
+    Request a notification to be pushed to registered devices

     Requires authentication